allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 * provide concurrent access
 * evict entries after a predetermined amount of time

-Considering the first point we have decided to give up external caches like [Redis](http://redis.io/), [Memcached](http://memcached.org/) or [Couchbase](http://www.couchbase.com/) mainly because of additional time needed on the network.
-Therefore we have focused on in-memory caches, with HTTP facade easy to deploy in out stack.
+Considering the first point we decided to give up external caches like [Redis](http://redis.io/), [Memcached](http://memcached.org/) or [Couchbase](http://www.couchbase.com/) mainly because of additional time needed on the network.
+Therefore we focused on in-memory caches, with HTTP facade easy to deploy in out stack.
 In Go there are already caches of this type, i.e. [LRU groups cache](https://github.com/golang/groupcache/tree/master/lru), [go-cache](https://github.com/patrickmn/go-cache), [ttlcache](https://github.com/diegobernardes/ttlcache).
-Unfortunately none of them fulfiled our needs.
+Unfortunately none of them fulfilled our needs.
 Next subchapters reveal why and describe how we achieved the characteristics mentioned above.

 ### Concurrency
 Our service would receive many requests concurrently, so we needed to provide concurrent access to the cache.
 The easy way to achieve that would be to put `sync.RWMutex` in front of the cache access function to ensure that only one goroutine could modify it at a time.
-However other [goroutines](https://gobyexample.com/goroutines) which would also like to make modifications to, it would be blocked, making it a bottleneck.
+However other [goroutines](https://gobyexample.com/goroutines) which would also like to make modifications to it, would be blocked, making it a bottleneck.
 To eliminate this problem, shards could be applied.
 The idea behind shards is straightforward.
 Array of N shards is created, each shard contains its own instance of the cache with a lock.
-When an item with unique key needs to be cached a shard for it is chosen in of first by the function `hash(key) % N`.
+When an item with unique key needs to be cached a shard for it is chosen at first by the function `hash(key) % N`.
 After that cache lock is acquired and a write to the cache takes place.
 Item reads are analogue.
-When number of shards is relatively high and the hash function returns properly distributed numbers for unique keys then the locks’ contention can be minimized almost to zero.
+When the number of shards is relatively high and the hash function returns properly distributed numbers for unique keys then the locks’ contention can be minimized almost to zero.
-This is the reason why we decided to shards in cache.
+This is the reason why we decided to use shards in the cache.

 ### Eviction
 The simplest way to evict elements from the cache is to use it together with [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) queue.
-When an entry to the cache is added then two additional operations take place:
+When an entry is added to the cache then two additional operations take place:

 1. Entry with its key and creation timestamp is added at the end of the queue.
 2. The oldest element is read from the queue.
 Its creation timestamp is compared with current time.